Jordan Zimmermann: 2013

 Zimmermann hurled his first career shutout on April 26, 2013, with a one-hitter against the Cincinnati Reds.
 It was the second straight one-hitter by Nationals pitching in the series, marking the first occasion since 1917 that a Washington team achieved that streak, and the first time since 1900 that the Reds were victimized that way.

 In 2013, Zimmermann was named to his first All-Star Game, but chose not to play due to stiffness in his neck.
 He finished the season with a career high in wins, going 19–9, while also posting a 3.25 ERA and 161 strikeouts in a career-high 213 1/3 innings over 32 starts.
 His wins total tied with Adam Wainwright for the National League lead.

 2014

-On September 28, 2014, the last day of the regular season, Zimmermann threw the first no-hitter in Washington Nationals history, a 1–0 win over the Miami Marlins and Henderson Alvarez, the pitcher who threw the final no-hitter of the 2013 season.
+Zimmermann made his second and final All-Star Game selection in 2014, though he did not appear in the game.
+On September 28, the last day of the regular season, Zimmermann threw the first no-hitter in Nationals history, a 1–0 win over the Miami Marlins and Henderson Álvarez, the pitcher who threw the final no-hitter of the 2013 season.
 Zimmermann faced only one over the minimum in the game; only a fifth inning walk to Justin Bour and a seventh inning third strike wild pitch that allowed Garrett Jones (who was subsequently picked off) to reach first base separated him from a perfect game.
 This was also the first time in MLB history that a no-hitter had been thrown on the final day in two consecutive seasons.
-He finished the season with a 14–5 record and a 2.66 ERA, striking out a career-high 182 batters in 199 2/3 innings.
+Zimmermann finished the season with a 14–5 record and a 2.66 ERA, striking out a career-high 182 batters in 199 2/3 innings.